cloudogu/gitops-playground/README.md

 See [Monitoring tools](#monitoring-tools) for details.

-##### Mailsystem
+##### Mail server
-The gitops-playground uses MailHog as a simple Mailsystem.
+The gitops-playground uses MailHog to showcase notifications.
-Set the parameter `--mail` to enable the deployment of the Mailsystem.
+Set the parameter `--mail` to enable it.
+This will deploy MailHog and configure Argo CD and Grafana to send mails to MailHog.

 ##### Secrets Management